 How long does it take to go from an accepted offer to close?

-Very generally, we advise clients that closing a condo should take 2 to 2.5 months and a co-op 2.5 to 3 months.
+The fastest closings are on cash house purchases and the longest are financed co-op purchases.
+Very generally, we advise clients that closing a house or condo should take 2 to 3 months and a co-op 3 to 3.5 months.
 If you are paying cash, it will take a few weeks less.
-You should leave some wiggle room though.
-While everyone would love to close a few days before their lease expires, it only takes a small delay to make that a big problem.

 How and when does the closing get scheduled?

 Once you have your commitment letter and/or board approval, you’re ready to schedule a closing date!
-It's called scheduling a closing because that’s all that needs to happen - to check everyone’s schedules.
+It's called scheduling a closing because that’s exactly what happens - everyone checks their schedules to find a date that works.

 Closing usually takes place a week or two after the final paperwork is ready.
-Your attorney checks with the bank, management company, title company and, of course, buyer and seller to find a date that works.

 The closing itself is a lot of paperwork and should take 1-2 hours.
 At the end, you get the keys, a rebate check (if Yoreevo is your broker!) and a big pat on the back for closing on your new home!